Soulou/acadock-monitoring/README.md

 Acadock Live LXC
 ================

-This webservice provides live data on LXC (LinuX Container) containers.
+This webservice provides live data on Docker containers.

 Configuration from env
 -----------------------